Hello World

 #include <iostream>

-header file, which includes some function declarations of the C++ standard library that allows us to access input and output stream classes and manipulator functions (see point 1 or Main section), so to read and write text from/to the console respectively.
+header file, which includes some function declarations of the C++ standard library that allows us to access input and output stream classes and manipulator functions (see point 1 or Main section).
 We need this line in order to usecout

 on line 5.
 Every line preceded by the#